About BWSF | Charlotte | Durham | Fayetteville | Raleigh | Winston-Salem

 Black Wall Street Forward Network: The Green Book For The New Economy

-Black Wall Street Forward Network: The Green Book For The New Economy is a comprehensive directory of Black-owned Businesses and Entrepreneur Support Organizations (ESOs).
-The directory helps ESOs quickly identify Black businesses across targeted segments to rapidly deliver service offerings.
-It also acts as a one-stop shop where Black entrepreneurs can source relevant resources, find mentors and technical assistance, ask questions, and build community within and outside of their designated segment.
-The purpose of the directory is to map ecosystem resources, better connect Black entrepreneurs to sources of support, and reduce the access and distribution challenges Black entrepreneurs and ESOs experience when trying to receive and deliver aid.
+Black Wall Street Forward Network: The Green Book For The New Economy was a comprehensive directory of Black-owned Businesses and Entrepreneur Support Organizations (ESOs).
+The directory was designed to help ESOs quickly identify Black businesses across targeted segments to rapidly deliver service offerings.
+It also acted as a one-stop shop where Black entrepreneurs can source relevant resources, find mentors and technical assistance, ask questions, and build community within and outside of their designated segment.
+The purpose of the directory was to map ecosystem resources, better connect Black entrepreneurs to sources of support, and reduce the access and distribution challenges Black entrepreneurs and ESOs experience when trying to receive and deliver aid.

 Discover BWSF - Raleigh